 Our Theory of Change: If trauma is dealt with through a group-based community-rooted process, including both victims and key people, then social-cohesion will increase, enabling reconciliation, peace and development to happen.

 Gender Focus: To advance the empowerment of women and girls, all of Tree of Life's interventions have a strong Gender equity and inclusion focus to ensure that gender is mainstreamed in our partner communities.
-To date over 60% of Tree of Life's beneficiary base are females.
+To date over 65% of Tree of Life's beneficiary base are females.

-Between 2003 and December 2024, we have reached over 213,000 people as follows:
+Between 2003 and May 2025, we have directly reached over 220,000 people (indirectly 1 million+) as follows:

-- Facilitated over 2,000 Trauma Healing & Empowerment workshops for over 20,0000 trauma survivors (65% being women)
+- Facilitated over 2,000 Trauma Healing & Empowerment workshops for over 20,000 trauma survivors (65% being women)

 - Conducted Psychoeducation and Singing to the Lions (STL) workshops for 700 Children